 But little did they know that this act of vulnerability would have devastating consequences when a potato blight would hit.

-There are many elements of the famine not everyone may be familiar with, so here are ten horrifying facts about the Irish Famine everyone should understand.
+There are many elements of the Great Hunger not everyone may be familiar with, so here are ten horrifying facts about the Irish Famine everyone should understand.

 10. Drastic figures – worst of its kind

-Some members of the British elite saw the Great Irish Famine as an act of God, meant to punish the Irish people and destroy Irish agriculture.
+Some members of the British government saw the Great Irish Famine as an act of God, meant to punish the Irish people and destroy Irish agriculture.

 8. The Famine spiralled an even bigger drive for independence – the rebellions stood even stronger